AzureAiDevs/hub/website/2023-aia/2023-04-17-inside-azureml-train-deploy/index.md

     page_url="https://azureaidevs.github.io/hub/2023-aia/day16"
     image_url="https://raw.githubusercontent.com/AzureAiDevs/hub/main/website/static/img/2023-aia/banner-day16.png"
     title="Scaling Model Dev with Azure ML"
-    description= "🧑🏽‍🔬Day 16 of #30DaysOfAzureAI.
+    description= "🧑🏽‍🔬Welcome to day 16 of #30DaysOfAzureAI.
 Today we're diving into Azure ML and learning how to train and deploy ML models at scale.
 If you're a DS, ML, or MLOps engineer, this one's for you!" hashtags="AzureML"
     hashtag="#30DaysOfAzureAi"
 />